-DR. DAVID S. C. CHU, UNDER SEGRETARY OF DEFENSE

-(PERSONNEL AND READINESS) Touch J' E. Ch xd by c -3
+FROM: DR. DAVID S. C. CHU, UNDER SEGRETARY OF DEFENSE (PERSONNEL AND READINESS) ) Carta J' E. Chu and Sup - 3

 SUBJECT: Marine Corps Stop Loss--Stopped - SNOWFLAKE

 - Responding to your guidance (attached), the Marine Corps has withdrawn its proposal to extend stop loss for 695 Marines now deployed in Okinawa and off Liberia (26th MEU). - Instead, the Marine Corps will invite those Marines who wish to stay with their units to extend their service for this purpose.
 (Those extending will be asked to sign a statement, confirming their desire to do so.
 Those who do not wish to extend will be brought home early and released from active duty.) - This volunteer policy will be the approach the Marine Corps will use in similar future circumstances. - I believe this is an excellent outcome.